simonscheider/Algebra-of-spatio-temporal-information-generation/README.md

 Algebra of spatio-temporal-information-generation

-An Isabelle theory describing spatio-temporal data generation.
-It is a supplement to the paper "Modelling spatio-temporal information generation".
+An [Isabelle](https://isabelle.in.tum.de/) theory describing spatio-temporal data generation.
+It is a supplement to the paper _Modelling spatio-temporal information generation_ ([draft pdf](http://geographicknowledge.de/pdf/generativealgebra.pdf)).
 The theory contains no proofs because all necessary reasoning is done on the type checking level.

-Authors: Simon Scheider, Benjamin Gräler, Christoph Stasch and Edzer Pebesma
+Authors: Simon Scheider, Benedikt Gräler, Christoph Stasch and Edzer Pebesma.